pzverkov/app-survival-android/README.md

 Smoke tests
 Playwright verifies the app boots and a run can advance without basic wiring regressions.

+## Seed

+Use the **Seed** card in the sidebar to replay/share deterministic runs.
+Enter a number and press **Reset**, or use **Daily**.

 ## Optional code task ideas

-Add a new incident type and mitigation rule
+- Add a new incident type and mitigation rule
-Add deterministic seeded randomness and a replay mode Add a new region rule and enforcement event
+- Add deterministic seeded randomness and a replay mode
+- Add a new region rule and enforcement event
-Add a new component with tier effects and costs
+- Add a new component with tier effects and costs
-Add scenario presets for interview mode
+- Add scenario presets for interview mode

 ## Security

-See SECURITY.md for reporting guidance.
+See [SECURITY](./SECURITY.md) for reporting guidance.
 Do not include secrets in issues or pull requests.

 ## Contributing

-See CONTRIBUTING.md for setup instructions and contribution expectations.
+See [CONTRIBUTING](./CONTRIBUTING.md) for setup instructions and contribution expectations.

 ## Code of conduct

-See CODE_OF_CONDUCT.md for community standards.
+See [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) for community standards.

 ## License

-Apache License 2.0 See LICENSE and NOTICE files.
+Apache License 2.0 See [LICENSE](./LICENSE) and [NOTICE](./NOTICE) files.

-## Seed

-Use the **Seed** card in the sidebar to replay/share deterministic runs.
-Enter a number and press **Reset**, or use **Daily**.